 Underpinning it all, Pam’s special gift for melody, which has served to establish her as one of the top educational composers alive today.

-Level-wise, the pieces are all around Grade 4-5 (intermediate), and would add considerable attraction to an exam syllabus at that level if selected in future years.
+Level-wise, the pieces are all around Grade 4-5 (late-intermediate), and would add considerable attraction to an exam syllabus at that level if selected in future years.

 Beyond the Pieces